Mondfaristoj/worldbuilding/pages/Standard Monetary System.md

 - The SMS follows some simple outlines:
 	- Tokens are indivisible and of equal value.
-	- Tokens can only be released by [Insert Some Organization]
+	- Tokens can only be manufactured by [Insert Some Organization]
 	- Tokens may be of one of the following materials:
 		- Gold
-		- Steel ()
+		- Steel (When was steel invented?
+Is it realistic if this society has steel? lol)
 		- Iron
-		- Rock
+		- Rock (What kind of rock? lmao)
 		- (Or whichever ones you'd like IDK)
+	-